 They are working to set a standard of perfection for this breed, but this chicken typically can’t compete in shows until then.

-As previously stated, this breed of chicken is a pretty low maintenance type of bird.
+This breed of chicken is a pretty low maintenance type of bird.
 For this reason, you can raise them as much as you would any other backyard chickens.
+How to Raise Backyard Chickens

 They’re very hardy birds, but they’ll still need the same shade and cold-weather housing that you’d provide your other chicken breeds.